mjkwis/AIxCards/.ai/api-plan.md

 ---

-This API plan provides a complete, production-ready specification for the AIxCards application, addressing all requirements from the PRD while leveraging the full capabilities of the database schema and tech stack.
+This API plan provides a complete, production-ready specification for the 10xCards application, addressing all requirements from the PRD while leveraging the full capabilities of the database schema and tech stack.